radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/sdc-alerts.md

 ## Creating New Alerts

-You can also create custom alerts for token expiry by clicking the **New Alert** button.
+You can also create a new alert by choosing a predefined template for common alert types such as SDC status, SDC expiration, etc. Selecting a template will automatically populate the relevant fields, which you can still edit if needed.
+Alternatively, select 'custom' to create an alert with metrics and conditions of your choice.

+To create a new alert, click the **New Alert** button and populate all required fields.
 ![Image showing the new alert button](Media/newsdcalert.png)